-National Lutheran Communities & Services (NLCS) is a faith-based, not-for-profit with a 130 year-history of serving seniors throughout Maryland, Virginia and Washington, D.C.
-Currently employing 600+ individuals and serving more than 1900 seniors yearly, NLCS’ mission is to honor, inspire and support choice and opportunity in service to seniors.
-NLCS provides this through a variety of retirement communities and home care/home health services.
-NLCS also offsets the cost of care for those who can no longer afford it, exceeding $5 million in benevolent care yearly.
+National Lutheran Communities & Services (NLCS) is a faith-based, not-for-profit organization with a 132-year-history of serving older adults throughout Maryland, Virginia and Washington, D.C.
+Currently employing over 800 individuals and serving more than 3,500 older adults yearly, NLCS’ mission is to honor, inspire and support choice and opportunity in partnership with older adults.
+NLCS provides this through a variety of retirement communities and home care services.
+NLCS’ mission also encompasses benevolent care, which provides financial assistance for residents who have been good financial stewards yet have outlived their resources and can no longer afford the services or care they need.

 The project team is comprised of the following:

 The proposed development will be a Life Plan Community known as The Village at Providence Point—A National Lutheran Community, which will be a Maryland 501(c)3 not-for-profit organization and is a supported organization of National Lutheran Communities & Services (NLCS).
 The project is subject to final approval by the Maryland Department of Aging (DOA).

 NLCS has contractual agreements in place to purchase approximately 52.5 acres of land in Annapolis adjacent to Forest Drive and Spa Road.

 The proposed project will be developed as a standalone Life Plan Community, and not part of a larger, mixed-use project as considered in previous development iterations.
 Adjacent to the 52.5 acres NLCS will purchase and develop are 124 acres that will remain with the landowner, Janet Richardson-Pearson, through her two entities Katherine Properties LLC and Katherine Properties, Inc. The project will include a 75-acre Conservation Easement provided by Janet Richardson-Pearson, as well as easements for forest retention and replacement over most of the remaining property outside the location of the retirement community buildings and grounds.